MostafaAllam-start/ODC-project/README.md

 ###  Prerequisites

-Before getting started with ODC-project, ensure your runtime environment meets the following requirements:
+Before getting started with ODC-project, ensure you install laragon or xammp on your machine

 - **Programming Language:** PHP